 There are a few things to remember before and after your dental sedation appointment.
 Dr. Chris Green, the best dentist in Parker CO, shares pre and post op instructions.

-Any patient who is healthy, and does not have any medical issues that may contraindicate sedation can be sedated at Green Dental Care.
-A few of the most common reasons that patients choose to be sedated include:
+Any patient who is healthy, and does not have any medical issues that may utilize sedation dentistry at Green Dental Care.
+Contact our sedation dentist in Parker CO for any questions today!

 The most common type of sedation is nitrous oxide, also known as laughing gas.
 It’s delivered using a mask, and it provides patients with a feeling of giddiness and euphoria, with minimal side effects.
 It wears off after about 5 minutes, and does not affect your ability to drive, so this is typically the best choice for many folks with dental anxiety.